Friday, September 5, 2025

 The law God wants nations to learn is to love one another.
 “For the commandments, ‘You shall not commit adultery,’ ‘You shall not murder,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘You shall not covet,’ and if there is any other commandment, are all summed up in this saying, namely, ‘You shall love your neighbor as yourself.’”

-The Holy Spirit convicts the world of judgment because the god of this world is judged.
-Jesus reveals to us in the Book of Revelation that the devil’s time is short.
-God’s judgment on him and his followers will be everlasting.
-That is why it is all the more important for us to tell people the good news of the atoning sacrifice of Christ for sin, and about the power of His Holy Spirit to fill a person with the love, joy and peace.
+In John 16:11, Jesus said that the Holy Spirit convicts the world about judgment because the prince of this world has been judged.
+Revelation 12:12 says that the devil’s time is short.
+That is why it is all the more important for us to tell people the good news of Christ’s atoning sacrifice for sin, and of Holy Spirit’s indwelling presence which God gives to believers in Christ.

 No comments: